eventhorizn/spotify-clone/README.md

    - Artist and album
    - Picture goes to album
    - Album green
-1. Album page
-   - Play button
 1. Artist page
    - Sprucing up a bit (simple implementation)
    - Now playing highlight like album page
 1. Small one. when clicking the song on now playing
    - Already opens to album page
    - Do a highlight effect on selected song (css style)
+1. Play button pauses and plays
+   - But it will start at first song in playlist